 The Difference Between Private Adoption and Foster Care

-In adoption, you’re voluntarily placing your baby for adoption.
+In private adoption, you’re voluntarily placing your baby for adoption.
 You choose:

-Some prospective birth parents worry, “How many kids who are given up for adoption get placed into foster care?”
+Some prospective birth parents worry, “How many kids who are 'given up' for adoption get placed into foster care?”
 The answer is: none.
 When you contact an adoption agency to make a voluntary adoption plan, they’ll work with you to choose waiting adoptive parents who you feel are right for your baby.
-This means that your baby never goes into state custody, and that he or she is never waiting to be adopted.
+This means that your baby never goes into state custody, and that he or she is never waiting in a foster home to be adopted.
 When your baby is born, you can place him or her directly into their parents’ arms.

 In foster care adoptions, a child has been removed from their home involuntarily.
 This means: